-The Qur'an was revealed to Prophet Muhammad (PBUH) through the Archangel Gabriel (PBUH) after he turned 40 years old.
+The Qur'an was revealed to Prophet Muhammad (PBUH) through the Archangel Gabriel (Peace Be Upon Him) after the former turned 40 years old.
 The first verse to be revealed was, "Read in the name of your Lord Who created" (96:1).
 It was revealed at intervals under various circumstances whenever the need arose.